Stress-Testing Your Chargeback Management Strategy

 Post-Transaction

-Flat artwork of person on video conference callAfter the customer has made their purchase, sellers can sometimes feel powerless to prevent a dispute, should the customer choose to file one.
-Fortunately, there are actions sellers can take and solutions to reduce risk provided by the right partner.
 The first tactic is post-purchase outreach and communication.
 Follow up any transaction with a confirmation email, tracking information, and/or delivery status.
 To ensure your communications are effective, check email open rates, click-through rates, and A/B test subject lines.
 Additionally, collaborate with your customer service to capture their findings on customer responses and success metrics.

-As a best practice, sellers should be proactive about communicating service policies for returns/refunds and T&C to customers by including these policies in post-transaction communications or even during checkout as a condition for completing an order.
+As a best practice, merchants should be proactive about communicating service policies for returns/refunds and T&C to customers by including these policies in post-transaction communications or even during checkout as a condition for completing an order.
 However you choose to surface your policies, they should also be clearly displayed on your website and easy to find.
 Measuring the amount of traffic leading to your policy pages can indicate the potential for their visibility to your customers.
-If traffic to policy pages is low compared to the amount of customer service interaction on issues involving service policies, then sellers may need to increase visibility on their policy web pages to help reduce operational strain.
+If traffic to policy pages is low compared to the amount of customer service interaction on issues involving service policies, then merchants may need to increase visibility on their policy web pages to help reduce operational strain.

 The goal is to convince your customer to work with you instead of their bank if there’s an issue with the customer’s transaction.
 When the customer does contact you, ensure to have processes in place to offer a refund or credit voucher to save the relationship.
-Another tactic is to take advantage of seller-issuer collaboration technologies.
-These solutions can enable sellers to engage with quick responses to prevent the dispute, provide a resolution, or accept liability to potentially fight the dispute later.
+Another tactic is to take advantage of merchant-issuer collaboration technologies.
+These solutions can enable merchants to engage with quick responses to prevent the transaction dispute, provide a resolution, or accept liability to potentially fight the dispute later.
 Such collaboration solutions involve a level of automation to help identify transaction information to prevent a dispute at inquiry, as well as provide a quick resolution by refund, if warranted, stopping a chargeback from ever occurring.

 Dispute Response & Recovery

-When it comes to chargebacks, sellers are simply leaving money on the table.
+When it comes to chargebacks, merchanta are simply leaving money on the table.
 Chargebacks don’t have to be accepted as just part of doing business.
 If you know that you’ve made a valid sale, then it’s worth the effort to recover revenue that you’ve rightfully earned.
 With the right resources and know-how, an in-house dispute management team can build effective dispute responses to recover funds.
-Third-party services, however, can do the heavy lifting for you, employing expert tactics to aggregate dispute source data, assemble the best-case evidence, and prepare and deliver dispute responses in the proper time frame.
+Third-party chargeback management services, however, can do the heavy lifting for you, employing expert tactics to aggregate dispute source data, assemble the best-case evidence, and prepare and deliver dispute responses in the proper time frame.

-Sellers should also consider their overall representment rate.
+Merchants should also consider their overall representment rate.
 For example, what is the percentage of chargebacks that are being represented out of the total number of chargebacks received?
 By reviewing the total number of chargebacks, there may be opportunities to increase revenue recovery by representing more cases.
 In addition, consider the net win rate of your chargebacks vs. your gross win rate.
 After all, customers can resubmit a dispute even after successful revenue recovery.

 Whether your dispute management is performed in house or by a partner, these tips can help maximize your recovery wins: